 The first thing to remember when diving underwater is that we are only visitors to the underworld, so we should leave the stuff as we found it when we arrived.

 This means we should not touch and harass the ocean life.
 So no holding the reef or plucking things to get the ‘perfect’ shot.
-If your respect the creature they will become comfortable and allow you to take a good shot.
+If you respect the creature, they will become comfortable and allow you to take a good shot.

 3) Be Ready!

-Remember underworld is spontaneous.
-Nothing is predictable so keep your eyes open you might get a perfect shot at the most unexpected time, or you might as well get in danger without knowing.
+Remember, the underworld is spontaneous.
+Nothing is predictable, so keep your eyes open you might get a perfect shot at the most unexpected time, or you might as well get in danger without knowing.